Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation: Methodology

 \subsubsection{Video-Comment Preference Contrast}

-Furthermore, we distinguish between user preferences that are extracted from video and comment sequence representations, based on the enhanced preference representation provided by the LLM recommender.
+Furthermore, we disentangle user preferences derived from video and comment interaction sequences, based on the enhanced preference representation provided by the LLM recommender.
 The core idea is that when LLM is instructed to make video recommendations, the preference representation (\ie $\tilde{\mathbf{s}}$) should be aligned with that extracted from the video sequence (\ie $\widehat{\mathbf{H}}^v$), rather than from the comment sequence (\ie $\widehat{\mathbf{H}}^c$), and vice versa.
-Formally, we denote the instruction/task objective (video or comment recommendation) of the instance as $o \in \{v, c\}$.
-The video-comment preference contrastive loss is formulated as follows:
+Formally, we denote the task objective (video or comment recommendation) of an instance as $o \in \{v, c\}$.
+The video-comment preference contrastive loss is as follows:

 where $F_{o}$ denotes the preference extraction function corresponding to each instance in Eq.~\eqref{eq:sv} (\ie $F_v$) or Eq.~\eqref{eq:sc} (\ie $F_c$).